aroy23/ProspectAI/README.md

-# ProspectAI
+# Prospect AI

-ProspectAI is a cutting-edge platform designed to bridge the gap between high school athletes and college recruiters, streamlining the recruitment process through AI-driven highlights and commentary.
+Prospect AI is a cutting-edge platform designed to bridge the gap between high school athletes and college recruiters, streamlining the recruitment process through AI-driven highlights and commentary.
 Athletes can upload their sports footage, and recruiters can quickly evaluate talent thanks to object detection, play-by-play commentary, and player tracking.

 ## Inspiration